FluxML/fluxml.github.io/gsoc.md

 - Write a new AD engine.
 This will lead to a new Julia package, or we can completely replace the content of the old Tracker.jl package.
 - Integrate the new engine in the Julia ML ecosystem: Flux, Lux, ChainRules, NNlib.
 - Write extensive documentation and extensively document the code.
 This must be a package were the community can easily get involved if there will arise a need for it.
-- Provide a youtube video on how to use the package.
+- Provide a youtube video on how to use the package.-->